Careful, paced recovery from trauma, abuse and the after-effects of harm.

 Experiences where religious beliefs, authority, or community dynamics contributed to harm or distress.

-For more specialised information about this area, see my other website: Refuge Psychology.
+For more specific information about this, see my other website: Refuge Psychology here →.

 Including emotional neglect, inconsistent caregiving, exposure to conflict, or environments where safety and needs were not reliably met.